Planning to Study Abroad?

 Price Includes: Round trip flight, airport pickup and drop off, housing, daily breakfast and dinner, local tour guides and entry fees, 3 credit-hours, all educational and administrative fees.

-Trip cancellation policy: If the trip is canceled, all funds will be refunded and the student will be enrolled in the Fall 2020 HUM 201 course
+Trip cancellation policy: If the trip is canceled by ACU due to low enrollment, all funds will be refunded and the student will be enrolled in the Fall 2020 HUM 201 course

 Maximum Trip Capacity: 23 students (first-come-first-served basis)